 Not only has Cozens been a productive player for the Hurricanes — he’s proven himself to be a clutch one as well.
 There’s no greater example of that than when he first burst onto the scene nationally.

 In the second round of the 2017 WHL playoffs against Medicine Hat, Cozens was called up and made his major-junior debut, an impressive feat for any 16-year-old.
 He became the stuff of national headlines, however, when, in Game 7 of the series, he tied the game with about two minutes to go to send the game into overtime — where Lethbridge would win.

 “That was a big step for him to [go] from not playing in the first round to be on the ice with two minutes to go in Game 7,” said Hurricanes head coach Brent Kisio.

 Since then, both Cozens’s stature and skills have grown immensely.
 In his first full season with Lethbridge, Cozens had 22 goals and 53 points in 57 games.
-He’s followed that up with a 33-goal, 83-point effort in 66 games played this season.
+He followed that up with a 33-goal, 83-point effort in 66 games played last season.

 “My impression when I first started scouting him is that he’s a prototype winger,” said Lethbridge director of player development Bob Bartlett, who was working for Moose Jaw when he started scouting Cozens.
-“He’s just grown and he’s had good opportunities and has taken advantage of them all and his puck-handling is certainly his biggest improvement.”
+“He’s just grown and he’s had good opportunities and has taken advantage of them all.”

-And because of his positional versatility, Anholt sees a lot of a current NHL star in Cozens.
+And because of his positional versatility, Anholt sees a lot of a current NHL player in Cozens.